adambard/learnxinyminutes-docs/dart.html.markdown

   print("Example16 join string array '${a.join()}'");
 }

-/// Strings can be concatenated by just having string literals next to
+/// Strings can be concatenated by just having string List next to
-/// one another with no further operator needed. example17() {
+/// one another with no further operator needed.

+example17() {
   print("Example17 "
       "concatenate "